310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 Like, look — they’ve already forgotten about the mess earlier.
 They’re having a great time now.
 {% endbubble %}

-{% bubble Shinobu %}
+{% bubble Shinobu v2 %}
-Ahaha, that is true.
+Ahaha, indeed they are.
 I wonder what they're talking about~?
 {% endbubble %}

 {% bubble Mao %}